uecode/qpush-bundle/README.md

 ###Working with Messages from your Queue

-Messages are either automatically received by your application by be POSTed by the Queue (setting `push_notification` to true), or can be picked up by Cron jobs through an included command if you are not using a Message Queue provider that supports Push notifications.
+Messages are either automatically received by your application and events dispatched (setting `push_notification` to true), or can be picked up by Cron jobs through an included command if you are not using a Message Queue provider that supports Push notifications.